Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Alaska isn’t known for its beaches, but there are several hidden gems around the state!
 Surfer Beach, often simply called Pasagshak, was a favorite when I lived in Kodiak.
 Temperatures may be a bit more brisk than, say, California, but you’re guaranteed to have far fewer crowds.

-Peering into tide pools is one of the best things to do in Alaska while at the beach, especially with children.
+Peering into tide pools is one of the best Alaska activities if you’re traveling with children.
 Everything from hermit crabs to starfish can be found on Alaska’s beaches.

 The Homer Spit